 As a result of our operations, we file income tax returns in various jurisdictions including U.S. federal, U.S. state and foreign jurisdictions.
 We are routinely subject to examination by taxing authorities in these various jurisdictions.
 Our U.S. tax matters for the years 2002 through 2017 remain subject to examination by the Internal Revenue Service ("IRS") due to our NOL carryforwards.
-Our U.S. tax matters for the years 2002 through 2017 remain subject to examination by the 2017 remain subject to examination by various state and local tax jurisdictions due to our NOL carryforwards.
+Our U.S. tax matters for the years 2002 through 2017 remain subject to examination by various state and local tax jurisdictions due to our NOL carryforwards.
 Our tax matters for the years 2009 through 2017 remain subject to examination by the respective foreign tax jurisdiction authorities.